-- Step 1 From the Administration Console, navigate to the Configuration > Multicast Pool window. - Step 2 Check the check box next to each multicast address that you want to delete. - Step 3 Click Delete.
+- Step 2 Check the check box next to each multicast address that you want to delete. - Step 3 Click Delete.

-If you choose not to delete this address, click Cancel.
+Step 4 To confirm the deletion, click OK.If you choose not to delete this address, click Cancel.

 Managing the RMS